In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 “From then on all her parents songs to her held sadness: ' … ‘I’ believe … ‘I’ believe … ’ they sang, ‘God is as real as the Sun … ‘I’ believe, ’I’ believe, God is as real as our Son … ’

 “They sung sad songs even after she brought them Able -- the miracle of him, like a gift from God, her father’s father -- still, to Adam and Eve, the human race was in peril, not only begun by a woman this time, but lacking the original Able.

 “Her husband noticed her rising at dawn to the bird songs, then lying down at dusk to the same music.
 At the time it seemed normal enough to him.
 Her movements, like music in motion, matched up with his ways.
-He later grew suspicious that her ways weren’t truly his ways, her reasons for rising at dawn, for lying with him at dusk, not necessarily his reasons.
+He later grew suspicious that her ways weren’t truly his ways, her reasons for rising at dawn, for lying with him at dusk.

 “Seth had sensed Cain would haunt her, she had not known it would be so physical and unforgiving right in her own children's eyes.
 She hadn’t known that her older children would ask her questions about him in that suspicious way, hinting at a wildness of their own.
 She hadn’t known that her husband would steal looks at her not out of youthful eroticism, but out of a mysterious intelligence, gaining on her secrets.